ctrlplusb/easy-peasy/website/docs/README.md

 </p>
 <h1 class="title" align="center">Vegetarian friendly state for React</h1>

 Easy Peasy provides you with an <strong>intuitive</strong> API to <strong>quickly</strong> and <strong>easily</strong> manage the state for your React application.
-Batteries are included - <strong>no configuration</strong> is required to support derived state, API calls, performance optimisation, developer tools etc.
+Batteries are included - <strong>no configuration</strong> is required to support derived state, API calls, developer tools etc.

 <p>&nbsp;</p>